jczaplew/jczaplew.github.io/presentations/wlia-2017/text.md

 # Previous work
 _Slide_
-Outline update
+There have been previous efforts to blend multiscale geologic maps together

 _Slide_
-There have been previous efforts to blend multiscale geologic maps together - the first one being OneGeology.
+ - the first one being OneGeology.

 OneGeology is an international cooperative effort between the geological surveys of 121 countries.
 It is a great resource for visualizing geologic maps from all over the world, as it draws on the WMS services of all participating surveys.
 What it lacks is access to the underlying data and a homogenized data model.